open-compensation-token-license/license-token-website/wikisrc/nft-and-fan-tokens.md

 ### What are NFTs?

 Non-Fungible Tokens, or NFTs, are unique digital assets verified using blockchain technology.
 Unlike cryptocurrencies like Bitcoin or Ethereum—which are fungible and can be exchanged on a one-to-one basis—NFTs are one-of-a-kind and hold distinct value.
 Each NFT represents ownership of a specific digital item, whether it be art, music, or, in the case of sports, exclusive content and memorabilia.
+For more on the value of NFTs, see [Why are NFTs Valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ### What are Fan Tokens?

 Fan Tokens, on the other hand, are a type of cryptocurrency specifically designed to offer fans a greater role in their favorite sports organizations.
 They provide a currency that fans can utilize within a team’s ecosystem, granting access to exclusive content, voting rights, and more.
 These tokens effectively allow fans to be more than just spectators—they can now actively participate in club decisions and engage more deeply with their teams.
+Learn more about the intersection of NFTs and fan tokens [here](https://www.license-token.com/wiki/nft-and-fan-tokens).

 ## The Intersection of Sports and Digital Assets